MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-manifest.md

 ## Sideload and Preview in Teams

-You've configured the bot app to enable SSO in Azure AD, in app code, and in Teams manifest file.
+You've configured the bot app to enable SSO.
 You can now sideload your bot app in Teams, and preview it in Teams environment.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/sso-flow.png" alt-text="SSO app" border="false":::